-International students are required to register full time 12 credit hours per semester for undergraduates and nine credit hours for graduate and six credit hours for doctoral students.
-At all times, a student must make satisfactory progress toward completion of a degree program.
+International students are required to register full time for at least 12 credit hours per semester for undergraduates and nine credit hours for graduate and six credit hours for doctoral students.
+A student must make satisfactory progress toward completion of a degree program every semester.

 IMP promotes international and cultural awareness to the Barry community by sponsoring the:

 - International Education Week